MiniCheese26/vite-plugin-svelte-entries-generator/README.md

 ### Important Caveat

 Right now, this plugin assumes your dynamic routes are importing data from markdown files or something similar.
 So it's expecting to be able to determine the dynamic route id from file paths.
-If your dynamic route id is frontmatter or from an id from a db, this plugin can't help you :(

 ### Usage